madpiano/2019-432/homework/homework2/README.md

 Question 2.
 (15 points)
 -----------------------

 Now fit a two-factor ANOVA model to evaluate the effects of `race` (either collapsed or uncollapsed, as you decide) and `sex` on `income`.
 What can you conclude?
 Be sure to provide a written explanation of your findings, in complete sentences.
+Your answer is not complete unless you provide a plot that helps you decide whether an interaction term is useful.

 Question 3.
 (15 points)
 -----------------------